StaticFreq/myspace-logo-for-spacehey/README.md

 # myspace-logo-for-spacehey
-Replaces all Spacehey.com's logos with the Myspace one.
-Only Chrome!
+Replaces all Spacehey.com's logos with the Myspace one. *Browser Extension*